munificent/craftinginterpreters/book/functions.md

 expression whose value is implicitly the function's result.
 But in Lox, the body of a function is a list of statements which don't produce values, so we need dedicated syntax for emitting a result.
 In other words, `return` statements.
-I'm sure you can guess the grammar already:
+I'm sure you can guess the grammar already.

 <aside name="hotel">